HackerDom/ructfe-2015/services/Bank/dict/readme.txt

-Fast dict implementation with open source
+Dict implementation.
+Fast and opensource.